xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 1. Returns the scheduler’s notion of current time
 2. Schedules an action to be executed.
 Returns a disposable that’s used to cancel the scheduled action.
-3. Schedules an action to be executed after the given TimeSpan.
+3. Schedules an action to be executed after the given `TimeSpan`.
 Returns a disposable that’s used to cancel the scheduled action.
-4. Schedules an action to be executed at the given dueTime.
+4. Schedules an action to be executed at the given `dueTime`.
 Returns a disposable that’s used to cancel the scheduled action.

 The scheduler contains the property `Now`, which returns the scheduler's notion of the current time.
 Most scheduler implementations return `DateTimeOffset.UtcNow`, but in more advanced cases, as you'll see in appendix C, the scheduler's time abstraction lets you control the time for testing and for revisiting past events.